Transactional vs consultative selling: Examples, benefits, and best practices

 Great consultative selling starts with great conversations, and that means reps need the space to practice more than just their pitch.
 They need to learn how to build a rapport, ask smarter questions, listen as well as they speak, and connect with buyers on a human level.

-UneeQ Sales Trainer makes that possible.
+UneeQ's Immersive Training Platform makes that possible.
 Reps can run realistic, voice-led roleplays with digital humans, designed to test their abilities: to build trust, spot pain points, and respond with empathy.

 You can track how often you reps listen versus talk, how long they monologue for, and check how well they recognize a buyer's goals and emotions.